 - identify appropriate consultation bodies

 - Help in effective policy wording of draft polices and advice on conformity and “basic conditions” tests

 - Reduce uncertainty and risks of failure at examination and community referendum stage

 - NPG1: Useful Links and Resources

-- NPG2: Conformity Advice: Basic Condition & Strategic Policies
+- NPG2: Conformity Advice: Basic Condition and Strategic Policies